 POUR IN WET INGREDIENTS: Add the eggs, maple syrup, oil, apple cider vinegar and vanilla and mix until well combined.

 - FOLD IN PEACHES Fold in 2/3 cup of the peaches, reserving the rest for topping.

 - FILL MUFFIN PAN: Fill each muffin cup 3/4 full.
 Top with reserved peaches.

 BAKE: Bake for 21-25 minutes or until tops are lightly golden and a toothpick comes out clean.
 Remove the muffin pan from the oven and allow the muffins to cool.

 Feel free to use another type of berry in place of the peaches.
 These paleo peach muffins taste amazing with blueberries, blackberries and raspberries too!
 You could even mix and match your favorite berries.
 The more the merrier!

-- Instead of almond milk, add some dairy-free sour cream to make these muffins extra fluffy and moist.
+- Instead of almond milk, add some dairy-free sour cream or Greek yogurt to make these muffins extra fluffy and moist.